maurodaprotis/interview-coding-test/README.md

 11. Add `Peak Coverage` feature to test how much changes would require adding a new Product.
 12. Remove `Low Coverage` and `Medium Coverage` since it can be covered by the default behaviour.
 13. Remove duplicate test after reviewing the code.

+### Extras

+In the branch `typescript` I switched the things a little bit.
+I added `TypeScript` to the project, added `eslint`, switched test runner to `jest`, added `Husky` for having pre-commit and pre-push hooks to run the linter and the tests before introducing any change to the project.